Tool Installation & Management

 1. Developer publishes tool to npm

-3. Automated validation checks package
+3. Automated validation checks package and data about the tool

-5. Tool approved and added to registry
+5. Tool is approved and added to registry.

 7. Installation downloads pre-built archive